Skip to content

 Music and sounds Max Bauer (DE)

-Light Michael Bischoff (DE)
+Lighting and technical coordination Michael Bischoff (DE)

 Ambassadress, Assistent Director, Subtitels, Stage Manager Khitam Hussein (DE)